- CALL FOR PROPOSALS -

 Venue

-The conference will be fully online and accessed via Zoom.
-It will be officially hosted by Jönköping University, an international university in the heart of Sweden, known for student entrepreneurship, strong research and successful collaborations.
+The conference was fully online and accessed via Zoom.
+It was officially hosted by Jönköping University, an international university in the heart of Sweden, known for student entrepreneurship, strong research and successful collaborations.
 Jönköping is a town situated on the shores of lake Vättern. www.jkpg.com/en/

 Keynote Speakers